Kmeakin/walrus-report/src/20-reference.md

 it may still be useful in situations where a function cannot easily be expressed with a single exit point.

-TODO: example use of early return
+TODO: example of early return

 ## Aggregate datatypes {#sec:reference:aggregates}
 All datatypes we have dealt with so far have been so-called